-My name is Gillian, but friends and family call me Gill, and I have two grown up children of whom I am immensely proud.
+My name is Gillian, but friends and family call me Gill, and I have two grown up children of whom I am immensely proud, and now a wonderful grandson too.
 I’m old enough to have found my way through many of life’s difficulties, to have learnt a great deal though acres of mistakes, but still young enough to enjoy kicking through the fallen leaves, and collecting conkers and sweet chestnuts on a wet welly walk with the dog in Autumn.

 I was born in London, but have lived in Crawley, in the heart of the Sussex Weald since I was seven years old.
 It’s a vibrant, diverse town, but much maligned by the media – it really is much nicer living here than the tabloids would have us believe!